Home » Section-wise Preparation Strategy for UPSC EPFO

 1. General English

-This section evaluates your command over the English language, including grammar,
+This section evaluates your command of the English language, including grammar, comprehension, and vocabulary.
+To excel here, aspirants should:

 • Practice sentence correction, fill-in-the-blanks, and error spotting regularly.